George Tucker (author): Dissipation and rigged lottery

 Tucker's law practice could not support the expenses essential to his extravagant social exploits, which included gambling at cards and races, and he proceeded to waste the capital from Mary Tucker's estate.
 He was drawn to speculative investments and ultimately was embroiled in a financial scandal.
 In 1803, he joined other prominent citizens in organizing a lottery to raise funds for the Richmond Academy.
 He bought several chances for himself and, as remaining chances dwindled, resold some of them for a profit; he also was said to have positioned himself as one of four or five holders sure to be a winner.
 He held the winning stub when his ticket was found lodged in a joint of the drawing drum.

 Tucker was asked for reimbursement, and after negotiation, paid it in part, borrowing the remainder from members of the academy board.
 He also acted as custodian of other funds, blended them with his own and spent it on overindulgence and land speculation.
 Later he was required to defend himself in these matters before the Virginia General Assembly.
 Though he was officially cleared of wrongdoing, the incidents tarnished his reputation and highlighted the style of his living in Richmond.
 Meanwhile, Maria gave birth to their eldest daughter, Eleanor Rosalie, on May 4, 1804.

 Tucker in his Autobiography confessed to frequently misplacing his pocketbook over the years, and estimated his loss in the aggregate to be more than a thousand dollars in cash (the equivalent of $26,000 in 2020).
 To this he added, "This heedlessness I had from a child, and during my practice of the law, I strewed the upper country as well with countless umbrellas, gloves, watches, cufflinks, handkerchiefs, and knives."

 Rural settings

 In 1806, Tucker relocated his family, including newborn daughter Maria, to the Carters' home in Frederick County, Virginia, and attempted to put his financial house in order.
 Business required his frequent return to Richmond, and on one occasion he was arrested there for a delinquency owed to a loan company.
 The immediate problem was solved with the intervention of St. George.
 Tucker economized for two years, living a rural life with the Carters and other family members and was able to purchase a home near the Dan River.
+In May 1808, the family moved to "Woodbridge" in Pittsylvania County, where daughter Eliza Lewis Carter was born in December.
+Maria was then faced with rearing four children in more rural, less favorable living conditions.
+For his part, Tucker was disappointed with the local social life.
+While he thought all his neighbors "friendly and civil," they were also "unpolished and plain."
+Tucker put greater effort into his law practice and became more successful, acquiring additional clients spread across four counties.
+He was also elected Commonwealth's Attorney for Pittsylvania County.
+Maria gave birth to daughter Lelia in October 1810 and Harriett in May 1813.